Education

 Bridging passion and possibility

-Many of today’s youth are passionate about the environment.
-What they often lack is a clear picture of the careers and opportunities open to them.
+Many of today’s youth are passionate about pursuing careers in the environmental field, yet they often lack a clear understanding of the paths and opportunities available to them.

 If you want to work at a computer building plans for stream and wetland restoration, there is a job for you in this space.
 If you’d rather throw on your muck boots and do stem counts and monitoring in the field every day, there is a job for you in this space.